theCapypara/riptide-docs/source/user_docs/7_working_with_riptide.rst

 * The logging options for stdout and stderr are ignored.
 Instead stdout and stderr are directly sent to the terminal.
 * ``pre_start`` and ``post_start`` commands are not run.
 * The ``src`` role is added to the service.
-This means that the source code of your application will always be avaiable for the service.
+This means that the source code of your application will always be available for the service.
 * ``working_directory`` is ignored.
 The working directory is set to the directory you are currently in.
 If you are not currently inside the project, the working directory is set to the root of the project.

 A note about paths and directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Please note that all containers used to run your application use a seperate file system from your own.
+Please note that all containers used to run your application use a separate file system from your own.

-The path configured in the ``src`` setting inside the ``riptide.yml`` is avaiable for all services with the ``src`` role and all commands under ``/src``.
+The path configured in the ``src`` setting inside the ``riptide.yml`` is available for all services with the ``src`` role and all commands under ``/src``.

 If you see paths in logs and other places ``/src`` always represents the project ``src`` setting.